LisaATaylor/Blackjack/README.md

-Two blackjack implementations developed as python coding exercises.
+This repository contains two implementations of the blackjack card game that I developed as python coding exercises.